MaximeBro/MysticalUniverse/README.md

   To-Do List:
   https://trello.com/b/kpNoyklO/mysticaluniverse

-  - Adding flowers that generate ether
+  - Add a blockEntity for the infused Lily
-  - Adding custom villagers trades
+  - Add the celestial pig
-  - Adding 2 new entities
+  - Add the demonic ovis

 # Licence
 + All Rights Reserved.